GoDjango-Development/TFProtocol/readme.md

 This parameter is optional and tells the tfprotocol server to compell users to call INJAIL command.
+There must be a file in the injailed directory called jail.key

+jail.key file syntax:

+jail_token

     ::::How the optional parameters works::::